ohmp/james-project/src/adr/0020-cassandra-mailbox-object-consistency.md

 Denormalization fails and an error is returned to A

 BOB retries mailbox A creation
-BOB is being told mailbox A already exists
+BOB is being told mailbox A already exist

 BOB tries to access mailbox A
-BOB is being told mailbox A does not exists
+BOB is being told mailbox A does not exist
 ```

 ## Decision

-We should provide an offline webadmin task to solve mailbox object inconsistencies.
+We should provide an offline (meaning absence of user traffic via for exemple SMTP, IMAP or JMAP) webadmin task to
+solve mailbox object inconsistencies.

 This task will read `mailbox` table and adapt path registrations in `mailboxPathV2`:
  - Missing registrations will be added
  - Orphan registrations will be removed
- - Mismatch in content between the two table will require merging the two mailboxes together.
+ - Mismatch in content between the two tables will require merging the two mailboxes together.

 ## Consequences